What is SLARA?

 Members pay once yearly subscriptions.
 The cost depends upon the number of bars and restaurants in operation.
 There is a yearly base fee of $250.
 Each additional location in operation will cost the member an additional $100.

 Sponsors also pay once yearly subscriptions.
-There are 3 tiers of sponsorships: Bronze, Silver, and Diamond.
+There are 3 tiers of sponsorships: Bronze, Gold and Platinum.
 Each subscription is priced differently and subject to change.
 For more information and accurate pricing, click here.

 What does the onboarding process look like?